 Since 1900, the Dow (adjusted for inflation) has mostly traded within the confines of a long-term trend channel.

-Currently, the Dow is trading slightly below long-term resistance (red line).
+Currently, the Dow is trading slightly below resistance of its 123-year trend channel (long red line).

 The Dow has traded at or above long-term resistance several times in the past — 1901, 1906, 1915, 1929, 1966, 1999, and 2021.